-What will the metaverse will (and won’t) be, according to 28 experts
+What the metaverse will (and won’t) be, according to 28 experts

 A place for business

-Vishal Shah, VP of Metaverse, Facebook:
+Vishal Shah, VP of Metaverse, Facebook

 The metaverse is a set of virtual three dimensional spaces where you can share immersive experiences with other people even when you can’t be together.
 It will be inherently social; you’ll be able to hang out with friends, collaborate with colleagues, learn, shop and create – among other things.
 The metaverse isn’t just VR!
 Those spaces will connect to AR glasses and to 2D spaces like Instagram.
 And most importantly, there will be a real sense of continuity where the things you buy are always available to you.
 Today, much of what you buy on the Internet is inside a single app, website, or game.
 You might buy a custom skin for your gaming avatar, but you can’t take it with you when you move to a new space.
 In the future, you’ll be able to buy goods and services and have them available to you in the metaverse more broadly–and for creators, this can open up new ways to build a meaningful business.

-Sayon Deb, manager, market research, Consumer Technology Association:
+Sayon Deb, manager, market research, Consumer Technology Association

 The metaverse will be an infinite realm that blankets both the physical and virtual worlds.
 At its core will be a self-contained economy that allows individuals and businesses to create, own or invest in a range of activities and experiences.
 Like the internet, it won’t be just one thing–but several layers of different technologies, products and languages.

-Dr. Rolf Illenberger, managing director at enterprise VR development platform VRdirect:
+Dr. Rolf Illenberger, managing director at enterprise VR development platform VRdirect

 We’re already starting to see how the metaverse is going to change the way employers approach Human Resources–everything from recruiting, to hiring, to training new staffers.
 There is a lot of pomp and circumstance out there around “Sims-like” virtual offices, but the practical nature of VR through things like career fairs, conferences, virtual showrooms, even employee onboarding and engagement programs will win out in the immediate short-term.
 Anything that an employer can streamline, both in cost and time savings, will come first, long before the glitz and glamour of what we’re seeing at major tech events.
 Beyond that, there’s an environmental aspect of minimizing global travel that will be considered and embraced as part of corporate sustainability programs, as will work-life balance for those employees who would typically do the traveling.

-Nandi Nobell, Senior Associate at global architecture and design firm CallisonRTKL:
+Nandi Nobell, Senior Associate at global architecture and design firm CallisonRTKL

 The vision of bridging physical and digital realities is about inhabiting an interface, where the metaverse is the spatial version of the Internet . . .
 Ideally, the metaverse is highly customizable and as separate or integrated into our physical realities as necessary—and desired.
 Therefore, the metaverse experience can be altered from the individual’s point of view and shaped or curated by any number of agents—whether human or A.I.
 In that sense, the metaverse does not have an objective look beyond its backend.
 In essence, the metaverse, together with our physical locations, forms a spatial continuum.
 The very materials of the metaverse are maths and imagination, so we should expect buildings or garments made here to function in new, more ambitious, and inspired ways than their counterparts in the physical world.
 After all, there is more than one way to skin a city when the only limitation is the computational cost per second.

-Erin McDannald, CEO of real estate management and iOT firm Environments:
+Erin McDannald, CEO of real estate management and iOT firm Environments

 Within our office at Environments, we aim to converge the current workplace with our new digital workspace, and we also wanted the personification of the digital world for people to understand how to work in this digital setting.
 Our vision of what the metaverse looks like is a digital twin that mirrors what is happening in the physical universe on a real-time basis allowing remote employees and on-site employees to interact in a single branded collaborative environment and allows you to bring your 2D digital world to a 3D world.
 Those interactions can then be applied to metrics and using machine learning can optimize your business in literally hundreds of different ways.

-Nick Cherukuri, CEO and Founder of mixed reality glasses maker ThirdEye:
+Nick Cherukuri, CEO and Founder of mixed reality glasses maker ThirdEye

 Consumers and entrepreneurs will all be able to interact amid the metaverse.
 Gamers, for example, can have massive multiplayer games in cities where hundreds of people could be on different teams wearing smart glasses and have virtual games behind skyscrapers.
 Restaurant chains can advertise their menus with virtual games that can only be played in their physical locations.
 Another example is coworkers sitting around a table as digital holograms for a conference as opposed to a video call, making virtual meetings seem more natural as it is in 3D.
 The AR applications of the metaverse are limitless and it really can become the next great version of the internet.

-Rishi Mandal, CEO of concierge-style fitness app Future:
+Rishi Mandal, CEO of concierge-style fitness app Future

 Human connection and accountability is at the heart of what has been most successful for improving consumer health and fitness.
 The broad history of the internet has been to enable this between people who aren’t standing next to one another.
 Now, we’re entering a new chapter with modalities that can amplify or deepen connection, and these are going to be critical for allowing people everywhere to access expertise, coaching, and the partnership required to live a healthier life.

-Sam Tabar, Chief Strategy Officer, bitcoin mining company Bit Digital:
+Sam Tabar, Chief Strategy Officer, bitcoin mining company Bit Digital

 It seems fair to predict that the actual aesthetic of any given metaverse will be determined by user demand.
 If users want to exist in a gamified world populated by outrageous avatars and fantastic landscapes then the metaverse will respond to that demand.
 Like all things in this world the metaverse will be market driven, and used for everything that we currently do in life.
 Honesty, I can’t think of a single thing that won’t happen in the metaverse.
 Shopping for everything from a vacuum cleaner to art is already happening.
 But people are also building homes, traveling, hanging out, and even having sex in virtual worlds.
 So it stands to reason this will continue as creators continue to build this new iteration of online life.